Biochar, not your average soil investment

 A recent report from Harper Adams University analysed data that measured biochar’s effect on crop yields.

 Their conclusion?
 Biochar increases yields in tropical soils by 25% but, on average, no increase was seen in temperate soils.
-One wonders why then, that biochar is so widely used in temperate climates?
+Does one wonder why then, that biochar is so widely used in temperate climates?
 Who’s right, the growers who use biochar or the academics who have studied research by other academics?
-So at Carbon Gold we decided to look at their published comments in more detail.
+So at Carbon Gold, we decided to look at their published comments in more detail.

 The key word here is ‘average.’
 The researchers found that there are significant biochar yield boosts in temperate climates, particularly in horticulture but then they lost the plot by averaging things out.
 How do you average different crops, with different values, different farming methods and different origins?
 Answer: you can’t.

 If you look at the tropical figures, the same applies, some yield increases could be 50%, some just 1%.
 Sometimes, averages just aren’t useful.

 If you average out yield increases in certain soils you also lose sight of the tremendous yield benefits that occur in many other applications with biochar in temperate regions.
 These are particularly important for greenhouse crops grown throughout Europe – such as tomatoes, cucumbers and peppers – where yield increases up to 27% have been recorded.